Skip to main content

 Ultramafic minerals are most stable at high temperature and they alter by reaction with water or carbon dioxide when exposed to normal Earth surface conditions.
 Consequently, finding fresh, unaltered ultramafic rock is difficult.
 Variable amounts of secondary serpentine, chlorite, talc, brucite, or calcite are nearly always present.
 We often find rocks called serpentinites, in which serpentine has replaced all or nearly all of the mafic minerals.
 Many ultramafic rocks – including those in kimberlite nodules – have been altered so much that we cannot determine their original mineralogy.bla

-This page titled 6.7.3: Ultramafic Igneous Rocks is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.7.3: Ultramafic Igneous Rocks is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.